Blog

 How to customize the document browser

-Since we have the DocumentGroupInspector protocol and let DocumentGroup implement it to get its underlying document browser, we can finally add extensions to modify the browser.
+Since we have the DocumentGroupInspector protocol and make DocumentGroup implement it, we can finally add extensions to modify the browser.

-Since DocumentGroup is a scene and the app must return that scene for the app to build, each modifier must return the DocumentGroup itself.
+Since DocumentGroup is a scene and the app must return such a scene for the app to build, each modifier must return the DocumentGroup itself.

-Let’s first add an action-based function that can be used to modify the underlying document browser:
+Let’s first add an action-based function that can be used to modify the underlying browser:

 public extension DocumentGroup {